-Students in any major who wish to add a Russian, East European, or Eurasian focus to their regular undergraduate degree can enroll in the REES Certificate program.
+Students in any major who wish to add a Russian, East European, or Eurasian focus to their regular undergraduate degree can enroll in the REEES Certificate program.
 Courses taken for the certificate program may also fulfill general education requirements and some major requirements, and often do not increase students' overall course load.

 During the second half of the course, students will complete a research paper, drawing on sources from multiple disciplines and employing a range of methodological techniques in the social sciences and humanities.
 Class time will largely be dedicated to working on research papers, including one-on-one or small group consultation with the instructors.

-The Related Concentration, administered in collaboration with the European Studies Center, is designed to let students explore their interest in both the REES and ESC world areas so that it fits comfortably alongside their majors or minors.
+The Related Concentration, administered in collaboration with the European Studies Center, is designed to let students explore their interest in both the REEES and ESC world areas so that it fits comfortably alongside their majors or minors.
 It appeals particularly to pre-professional students who wish to broaden their international experience while minimizing language requirements.
 It is crafted to offer comparative study of your intended professional field—pre-medicine, pre-law, business, engineering, and health and rehab sciences—while capitalizing on your existing European/Eurasian language credits.
 This individualized, interdisciplinary credential provides a context for studying abroad and complements most academic plans and majors.

-In collaboration with Pitt’s School of Education, REES offers 3-credit pre-professional internships for Pitt undergraduates interested in secondary social studies education with a particular focus on the cultures, people, history, and contemporary issues of East Europe, Russia, and Central Asia.
+In collaboration with Pitt’s School of Education, REEES offers 3-credit pre-professional internships for Pitt undergraduates interested in secondary social studies education with a particular focus on the cultures, people, history, and contemporary issues of East Europe, Russia, and Central Asia.
 Preference will be given to undergraduates who are currently enrolled in one of our certificate programs or the related concentration.
 Learn more about PAGE.

 New Course Offerings: Water in Central Asia

-Funded by the National Endowment for the Humanities' Humanities Connections program, REES in collaboration with the Asian Studies Center will offer a cluster of three new undergraduate courses beginning Spring 2019 to strengthen interdisciplinary connections among Pitt faculty and students across the humanities, social sciences, and pre-professional programs in business and engineering.
+Funded by the National Endowment for the Humanities' Humanities Connections program, REEES in collaboration with the Asian Studies Center will offer a cluster of three new undergraduate courses beginning Spring 2019 to strengthen interdisciplinary connections among Pitt faculty and students across the humanities, social sciences, and pre-professional programs in business and engineering.
 This innovative, humanities-centered course cluster will consist of—Central Asian Water Past: Climate Change in the Preindustrial Era, Central Asian Water Present: Engineering in the Industrial Post-Empire, and Central Asian Water Future: Encounters in the Anthropocene.
 The courses will be integrated into the Sustainable Development Certificate for students in the College of Business Administration; the Engineering for Humanity Certificate for students of Engineering; and REES’s emerging Central Asian Studies Initiative, aimed primarily at Arts & Sciences students.
 All courses will incorporate high-impact experiential learning activities, including mentored research projects and virtual peer-to-peer exchanges with students at Nazarbayev University, Pitt's partner institution in Kazakhstan.